 Conclusion

-Recruiting using a diverse system means that you end up with the right person for the job with zero discrimination taking place.
-Additionally by integrating The GC Index into your recruitment process you are able to add an extra dimension that will align your company’s approach to what is expected in the world of work today.
+By integrating the GC Index into your recruitment process you are able to add an extra dimension that will align your company’s approach to what is expected in the world of work today.
 The GC Index adds to the current traditional frameworks, enabling HR to assess the impact and contribution they require from the candidate within a set role.
 They can now evaluate how each candidate will perform as part of a team and can benchmark them against set criteria regardless of what traditional box society wishes to impose upon them.